 Each district and division office tracks the awards presented to the department by external organizations.
 This includes all awards presented to individuals, teams, districts, divisions and MoDOT as a whole.
 Data for this measure is updated quarterly.

-In the second quarter of fiscal year 2013, MoDOT received seven awards bringing the total for the year to 12.
+In the first quarter of fiscal year 2013, MoDOT received five awards, compared to 12 in the first quarter of 2012.